jdeath/homeassistant-addons/caddybuilder/README.md

 ## About

-This addon is based on the caddy-builder[docker image](https://hub.docker.com/_/caddy).
+This addon is based on the caddy-builder [docker image](https://hub.docker.com/_/caddy).

 ## Installation